Meet Anne

 There is no question that Anne is one of the brightest and most capable people I’ve ever worked with.
 I never saw her react anyway but professionally and with a cool head.
 If I had to describe her in one word, it would be Wow!
 Just Wow.

 Anne recognizes the need for action – and the low level of risk associated with piloting a few new ideas versus the high level of risk of waiting and letting perfectionism limit us from action.
-Our early work with Anne gave us a framework to continue to engage with women on important issues.
-Anne’s voice in this process was clear and straightforward, and she was and continues to be an invaluable leader on the team.
+Anne’s voice is clear and straightforward; she is an invaluable leader on the team.

 In my experience with Anne, she has been unfailingly positive, socially minded, and professional.
 She has the rare skill of being able to work with anyone productively to make important things happen.